 Where to Plant Bellflowers

 Bellflowers enjoy full to partial sunlight and will thrive in the dappled light at the edge of the woods.
 In the warmer areas of their range, plant them in locations with afternoon shade to give them a break at the hottest time of the day.
-They aren’t picky about soil conditions, except that they need well-drained soil.
+They aren’t picky about soil conditions, except that they need well-draining soil.
 Be careful not to plant in water-logged areas.
 A neutral pH range is fine.

 Use bellflowers to provide the garden with those hard-to-find blue hues, setting off the more common yellows and oranges.